Universal Television: MCA Television Entertainment

-For the 1970s and 1980s, MCA TV, the syndication company, had a production shop that produced shows like Probe, which was for air on ABC.
+During the 1970s and 1980s, MCA TV, the syndication company, had a production shop that produced shows like Probe, which aired on ABC.

-MTE (known as MCA Television Entertainment) was formed in 1989 as a telemovie and cable division of Universal Television.
-It primarily dealt with made-for-TV movies and series like Dream On that were made for cable networks like HBO.
+MCA Television Entertainment (or MTE for short) was founded in 1989 as the telemovie and cable division of Universal Television.
+It primarily dealt with made-for-TV movies, and television shows like Dream On that were made for cable networks like HBO.
 It was also a producer of first-run syndication programming for the Hollywood Premiere Network, which was distributed by MCA's own syndication arm MCA TV, as well as KCOP-TV in Los Angeles and WWOR-TV in New York, such as They Came from Outer Space, Shades of L.A. and She-Wolf of London, but it only lasted one season from 1990 to 1991, but it didn't last long.

 In 1990, Michael Landsbury was named vice president of series programs, Angela Mancuso as vice president of production, and Michael Houbrick was named assistant director of publicity, at the studio.

 One of the most notable clients of MTE was Papazian-Hirsch Entertainment, who produced a bulk of these television movies and series for the studio.

 In 1996, it was renamed as Universal Television Entertainment (or UTE for short) to align with MCA's rebranding as Universal Studios.
-It was eventually renamed to Studios USA Pictures in 1998.
-MCA Television Entertainment is also a collective branding for their units owned and operated by MCA, and it absorbed Universal Family Entertainment and Universal Cartoon Studios in 1996.
+It was eventually renamed to Studios USA Pictures in 1998, and merged into USA Cable Entertainment in 1999.
+MCA Television Entertainment was also a collective branding for their units owned and operated by MCA, and it absorbed Universal Family Entertainment and Universal Cartoon Studios in 1996.